Additional Resources

 Fytogreen was proud to be involved in this stunning unique greening project in the Melbourne CBD.
 The company says, “Our involvement began with initial consultation and evolved into a project for design, supply and installation of the greening infrastructure along the central concourse, including all four façades within stainless steel planter boxes and providing additional sloping green walls on the ground level.”

-In late 2017, Fytogreen Australia Director Geoff Heard, started work with the inhouse design and botanist team Erik van Zuilekom and Mitchell Clouten, designing for Collins Arch, consulting with the architect, builder and client.
-After the design approval process was completed, the key item of selecting and securing the Liriodendron tree was undertaken, so the advanced growth of 7.5m was ready for crane lifting in.
+In late 2017, Fytogreen Australia Director Geoff Heard started work with the inhouse design and botanist team of Erik van Zuilekom and Mitchell Clouten, designing for Collins Arch, consulting with the architect, builder and client.
+After the design approval process was completed, the key item of selecting and securing the 7.5m high Liriodendron tree was undertaken.

-Onsite work commenced in March 2020 with the tree being craned in and maintained while the rest of the void space was constructed.
+Onsite work commenced in March 2020 with the tree being craned in – the highlight of the multi-level courtyard with a Sky Garden sitting atop the 39th level.
+The Liriodendron tree was maintained while the rest of the void space was constructed.

-The green wall also was installed in March and the pre-grown green façades for the central concourse were installed in May 2020.
-With the final section of level 39, 40 and 41 gardens and climber elements commencing in June with a team of five skilled installers completing the installation by late September 2020.
+The FytoWall green wall also was installed in March and the pre-grown green façades for the central concourse were installed in May 2020.
+With the final section of level 39, 40 and 41 gardens and climber elements commencing in June, the team of five skilled installers completed the installation by late September 2020.

 Fytogreen designed, fabricated and installed stylish tapered stainless steel planter boxes for Levels 40 and 41; the northern and southern façades have cascading plants, while the climbers on the eastern and western façades are supported by architectural mesh from Tensile.